 A person’s ability to be aware of, control and express their own emotions as well as being cognizant of the emotions of others describes their emotional intelligence, often referred to as your Emotional Quotient (EQ).

-- Emotional self-awareness: recognizing, naming, and understanding the cause of one’s feelings
+- Emotional self-awareness: Recognizing, naming, and understanding the cause of one’s feelings

-- Handling emotions appropriately: demonstrating productive options for managing stress and upsetting feelings rather than “acting-out” negatively
+- Handling emotions appropriately: Demonstrating productive options for managing stress and upsetting feelings rather than “acting-out” negatively

-- Self-motivation: thinking, planning, and solving problems by using impulse control, frustration tolerance, and delayed gratification to reach a specific goal
+- Self-motivation: Thinking, planning, and solving problems by using impulse control, frustration tolerance, and delayed gratification to reach a specific goal

-- Empathy: recognizing and understanding emotions in others
+- Empathy: Recognizing and understanding emotions in others

-- Social skills: handling emotions in relationships and interacting harmoniously with others.
+- Social skills: Handling emotions in relationships and interacting harmoniously with others.

 Social and Emotional Learning: Strategies for Parents